karintomania/Zeff/README.md

 ## 🚀 Blazing Fast & Lightweight

-Thanks to Zig, the binary size of Zeff is under 300KB, and it consumes minimal memory (about 2MB on my machine).
+Thanks to Zig, the binary size of Zeff is roughly 300KB, and it consumes minimal memory (about 2MB on my machine).

 ## ✨ Smart Fuzzy & Keyword Search